 At first, I only gave the printed pattern to those who had paid to take my class.
 I also put together a tutorial video so that my students could get help remembering what to do even after the class was over.
 This was, if I remember right, the first video ever posted to my YouTube channel.
 As such, please excuse the video quality and lighting.
 I’ve come a long way since then!
 The video has always been public, so anyone could watch it and get the pattern that way, just not in writing.

 Today I am happy to say that I am adding the free written pattern to my blog, and will have the tutorial video embedded here in this post.

 Many of my loyal readers have been crocheting for years, so you will probably think that this post does nothing for you.
 However, this post will be a great one to share with friends or family members that would like to learn how to crochet, so please share!

-Some of the links in this post are affiliate links for Amazon.
+Some of the links in this post are affiliate links.
 If you click on one and then make a purchase I will earn a small commission at no additional cost to you.
-Thank you for supporting my business!
+See my disclosure for details.

 By April Garwood

 Finished Measurements: Child size: about 1 1/2″ x 6 1/2″ [Adult size: 1 1/2″ x 8 1/4″].

 Crochet hook: K/10.5 (6.5 mm), or size needed to obtain gauge.

 Notions: 1 button about 3/4″ in diameter, tapestry needle.

 Guage: 12 sts = about 4″; 3 rows of bracelet pattern = about 1 1/2″.